 :42 It is a night to be much observed unto the LORD for bringing them out from the land of Egypt: this is that night of the LORD to be observed of all the children of Israel in their generations.

 The children of Israel marched out of Egypt the day (morning or morrow) after the Passover even of the death of the first born of Egypt.
-The death event occurred at Midnight of Passover but they are forbidden to leave their houses on Passover night until morning and they were commanded to leave immediately but not until the tomorrow or daybreak.
-Then when they marched out that morning it was the 1st day of unleavened bread and then later that same night, the 1st night of unleavened bread was the night to be much observed BECAUSE it was the SAME DAY they had went out!
+The death event occurred at midnight on the day of Passover but they are forbidden to leave their houses on Passover night until morning and they were commanded to leave immediately but not until the tomorrow or daybreak.
+Then when they marched out of Goshen that morning it was the 1st day of unleavened bread and then later that same night, the 1st night of unleavened bread was the night to be much observed because it was the same day they had went out!
 Not a different day!
-IF the day starts as sunset, then it would have been a different day.
+If the day starts as sunset, then it would have been a different day.
 But the Word of God says "...even the selfsame day it came to pass, that all the hosts of the LORD went out from the land of Egypt.

 :42 It is a night to be much observed unto the LORD for bringing them out from the land of Egypt:"